Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 `EXTCODE` is not a keyword, it’s a lexical unit started with `"%{"` and ended with `"%}"` as explained in “External code” in “lexemes-guide.md”.

-Embed literal foreign language snuppets in the generated target language file.
+Embed literal foreign language snippets in the generated target language file.

 This may as much impact the static and the dynamic, since even types may be defined this way as with `EXTERN_DECL`.
 For the notation, see “External code”